mujtaba93/MEAN-stack/README.md

 ```

 7. In order to `DELETE` a resource, you need to visit the same link as above and just select `DELETE` verb from the       postman dropdown menu

+**Running Test cases**

+1. The test cases have been written in Protractor, which can be found in tests/e2e folder.

+2. In order to run the test cases, first start the app server from command line by issuing `gulp` command.
+Follow all
+   the steps above in order to start the server.

+3. Once you have started the app server, you can issue `gulp test` command from other console, in order to run the       test cases.